Betsy Boone

 Areas of Teaching and Research

-Art and visual culture in the United States, Spain, and Latin America in the long nineteenth century; trans-national relations and national identity; exhibitions and display; the representation of animals; masquerade, memory, and mimicry.
+Art and visual culture in the United States, Spain, and Latin America; the long nineteenth century; trans-national relations and national identity; memory, masquerade, and mimicry; exhibitions and display; art and animals.

 Biography